versia-pub/docs/docs/extensions/is-cat.md

     // ...
     "extensions": {
         "org.lysand:is_cat": {
+            "cat": true,
+            // Potential additional fields
-            "cat": true
+            // "dog": true
         }
     }
 }
 ```

-Clients **SHOULD** render some graphic to indicate if a user is a cat or not, such as cat ears on the user's avatar.
+Clients **SHOULD** display an appropriate graphic to signify a user's cat status, such as adding cat ears to the user's avatar.